mrajashree/Webhook-blog/README.md

 ## Overview
 Rancher has added a new feature in 1.4 for webhooks.
 A key concept for implementing webhooks is 'Receiver'.
 A receiver lets you register a webhook.
 A receiver hook in Rancher registers a webhook and provides a URL, which when hit can trigger an action within Rancher.
 This action is selected while adding the receiver hook.
 We have implemented webhooks with our new microservice, called webhook-service.
 I will explain the feature using our current driver, scaleService.
 The driver scaleService allows users to create a receiver hook that can scale a service up or down.
-A classic use case for this is integration with a monitoring system that watches load balancer traffic and calls this eceiver hook when response times or requests per second reach a certain threshold.
+A classic use case for this is integration with a monitoring system that watches load balancer traffic and calls this receiver hook when response times or requests per second reach a certain threshold.
 I will go through the steps of creating the receiver hooks.
 ### Adding a Receiver hook
 Navigate to **API -> Webhooks** in the UI.
 This is where all the receiver hooks you create for the selected environment will be listed under `Receiver Hooks`</br></br>
 ![Webhooks](images/webhooks.png)